Sorry sellers, retractions aren’t enough

 Something is very broken around IP claims.
 And for the sake of sellers, we hope Amazon fixes it fast.

-If I need to appeal an Amazon infringement claim, how should I go about it?
+If I need to appeal an Amazon infringement claims, how should I go about it?

 If you need help with an IP issue, give us a call at (855)-283-4247 or contact us on our website.
 We will escalate to the right people and work toward fixing your issue – with the persistence you need.